Graveflo/nim-littlefs/README.md

 ## FYIs
 - The destructors are designed to try and clean up before destroying the `LittleFs` object, but this is not supported by the littlefs C library as far as I'm aware.
-I did my best, but I can't gaurentee it will work.
+I did my best, but I can't guarantee it will work.
 - File objects and Dir objects are heap allocated `ref`s.
 This is because they must maintain a constant memory address for littlefs to function properly.
 It's easy enough to handle them on the stack if you want to, but you might have to use the thin wrappings in `bindings` to use the API functions as they expect `ref` objects